elise-bigdevsoon/big-dev-soon-the-veggie-king/README.md

 - [ ] Add navigation with a logo and about us, menu, and contact sections that smoothly scroll the user to respective sections.
 - [ ] Add a Hero section with an animated automatic food slider, and slide food each 3-5 seconds to make it feel nice.
 - [ ] Add an About Us section with information about the company, and its values.
-- [ ] Add a Menu section with a list of the best food, with images, names, and descriptions.
+- [ ] Add a Menu section with the top 3 of the best food, with images, names, and descriptions.
 - [ ] Add a Gallery section with images of food, restaurant, and people.
 - [ ] Add a Contact section with working hours, address, and phone number.
 - [ ] Add a footer with clickable social icons and repetition of the navigation.
-- [ ] Implement hover states and zoom-in effects on images to enhance user experience.
+- [ ] Implement hover states and zoom-in effects on the website to enhance user experience.
 - [ ] Add a separate mobile menu version with a Hamburger icon.
 - [ ] Ensure the website is fully responsive for desktop, tablet, and mobile devices.
 - [ ] Optimize the website for SEO and Spotlight score.